SoftwareHeritage/swh-environment/README.md

 This will take a bit af time to complete.

-To increase the speed at wich git repositories are imported, you can spawn more `swh-loader-git` workers:
+To increase the speed at which git repositories are imported, you can spawn more `swh-loader-git` workers:

 ```